costajob/ruby-pico-frameworks/README.md

 ### Personal preference

 #### Plain Rack
-I admit that when i need raw performance over few endpoints i stick with raw Rack: it's pretty flexible and leave you writing less code than you think to get things done.
+I admit that when i need raw performance over few endpoints i stick with raw Rack: it is pretty flexible and leave you writing less code than you think to get things done.

 #### Roda
 When i need more features i stick with Roda, for the following reasons: